New York City has a lot of famous things about it, and one of the biggest is its food.

 HOT DOGS

-Hot dogs are another food that existed long before it arrived in the U.S.
+Hot dogs existed long before they arrived in America.
+The origins are German, where sausages rule the day.

-At the World’s Fair in 1893, hot dogs we sold by the thousands and after that, hot dogs became a staple at baseball games across America.
-Now hot dogs are about as American as it gets.
+At the World’s Fair in 1893, hot dogs were sold by the thousands and after that, hot dogs became a staple at baseball games across America.

-Don't let the name put you off.
+Don't be put off.
 With spicy brown mustard, sauerkraut, green relish, and hot onions on top, these hot dogs taste great.

-If you prefer a grilled hot dog head to the beloved Gray’s Papaya on the Upper West Side at Broadway and 72nd Street.
+I prefer grilled hot dogs.
+Some iconic places to go to are Gray’s Papaya on the Upper West Side at Broadway and 72nd Street.

-This is just a few blocks away from Central Park and the American Museum of Natural History.
+Gray's is a few blocks from Central Park and the American Museum of Natural History.
+Grab one if you pass by!

 For a great hot dog and fries, head to Coney Island, the sight of the first Nathan’s.